meric-karadag/FeedForwardNeuralNetInC/README.md

 Data
 ----
-The training and test data can be obtain from the following link: [MNIST Dataset](https://www.kaggle.com/oddrationale/mnist-in-csv)
+The training and test data can be obtained from the following link: [MNIST Dataset](https://www.kaggle.com/oddrationale/mnist-in-csv)

 Results
 -------